-- Each inflatable liferaft required to be equipped with a SOLAS A or a SOLAS B, (Oceans or Limited), equipment pack must be stowed so as to float free and automatically inflate in the event the vessel sinks. - Each inflatable liferaft with a coastal service pack, inflatable buoyant apparatus, and any auxiliary craft used in their place, must be kept readily accessible for launching or be stowed so as to float free in the event the vessel sinks.
+- Each inflatable liferaft required to be equipped with a SOLAS A or a SOLAS B, (Oceans or Limited), equipment pack must be stowed so as to float free and automatically inflate in the event the vessel sinks. - Each inflatable liferaft with a coastal service pack, inflatable buoyant apparatus, and any auxiliary craft used in their place, must be kept readily accessible for launching or stowed so as to float free in the event the vessel sinks.

-- Each hydrostatic release unit used in a float free arrangement must be approved under 46 CFR 160.062. - Each float free link used with a buoyant apparatus or with a life float must be certified to meet 46 CFR 160.073.
+Each hydrostatic release unit used in a float free arrangement must be approved under 46 CFR 160.062.